Health

 Sitz bath and Epsom salts

 With a sitz bath for hemorrhoids, you use warm water, either in a bathtub or on a special seat attached to the toilet bowl, to soothe the symptoms.
 Sitz baths are plastic kits that fit over your toilet.
 They have a gentle sprayer to clean the area and help relax the sphincter muscles and the anal canal.
 This simple warm water treatment can be used for 15 to 20 minutes, three to four times a day, or as directed by your healthcare provider.
-You can also add Epsom salts (magnesium sulfate) into your sitz baths, as some people find it soothing.
-Although there’s limited research to support the effectiveness of Epsom salts for hemorrhoids, many people claim this OTC product helps with relief of hemorrhoids and other aches and pains.
+Some people find it soothing to add Epsom salts (magnesium sulfate) or baking soda into sitz baths, but there’s limited research to support the effectiveness of Epsom salts for hemorrhoids.
+Many people claim this OTC product helps with relief of hemorrhoids and other aches and pains.

 Witch hazel

 One of a number of popular natural remedies for hemorrhoids is witch hazel extract, an astringent, to help protect your skin and relieve burning and irritation.
 Witch hazel is typically sold as an extract or on pre-soaked hemorrhoid pads.
 If you suffer from hemorrhoids, wiping with witch hazel after a bowel movement can provide some relief.
-However, witch hazel may dry out the skin surrounding the anus, so only use them a few times a day.
+However, witch hazel may dry out the skin surrounding the anus, so only use as directed.

-Sold as topical paste or in suppository forms, zinc oxide can protect the skin from irritation.
+Applying a topical skin protectant like petroleum jelly, aloe vera gel, or zinc oxide can help guard against irritation.
 While zinc oxide can provide temporary relief, it can also dry out the skin near the anus.

 Ice packs